-Generally, the wheezing may last about 7 days and the cough usually is resolved by 2-3 weeks.
+Generally the wheezing may last about 7 days and the cough usually is resolved by 2-3 weeks.
 The most common complication of bronchiolitis is an ear infection.
-Only 1-2% of children need to be hospitalized for this illness.
-Long term, approximately 10% of children who get bronchiolitis as young children will develop recurrences of wheezing with future viral infections.
+Only 1-2 % of children need to be hospitalized for this illness.
+Long term, approximately 10% of children who get bronchiolitis as young children will develop recurrences with wheezing and may go on to develop asthma.